franghignone/ShoppingList/README.md

 ## Hi there, i'm francisco

-## I'm a system engineering student and developer working at Certius Tech
+## I'm a system engineering student and dev working at Certius Tech
 - 📎 I'm currently working on my portfolio 🔖
 - 👨‍💻 I'm looking to colaborate with other content creators 🙌
 - 🥇 2022 Goals: Contribute more to open source proyects